code-and-effect/effective_website/TALK.md

 That's exactly the style of sites that play to rails' strengths.
 And the kind I love building.

+So when I say "Building Effective Websites" I mean building websites the Code & Effect way.
+Ontop of this tech stack.

-The effective gems make it super easy to build these kind of CRUD apps.
+The effective gems make it super easy to build these kind of apps.

+## Goals

 So today, we have about 30 minutes to get through the following 3 goals:

 1.)
-A tour of my starter website app and introduce you to my software stack 2.)
+A tour of my starter website app and introduce you to my software stack.
+2.)
 A deep dive into code and how I evaluate a rails app I'm seeing for the first time.
 3.)
 Learn my personal process behind building rails sites.
 We're going to build out an entire non-trivial feature.